 (i) Presentation of Orders.
-Unless the court directs otherwise, a party presenting an order for entry after the hearing on a motion shall serve copies on the parties that were present at the hearing and, unless agreement is reached as to the form of the order, shall give at least 7 days' notice of the time, date and place of presentation.
-Any party opposing entry of the order shall file and serve an objection not later than 3 days prior to the date set for presentation.
-Any such objection shall state with particularity the reasons for the objection and shall include as an attachment an alternate order.
-If no objections are timely filed, a declaration of no objection may be filed and the order noted for presentation may be submitted as a received unsigned order.
+Unless the court directs otherwise, a party presenting an proposed order for entryat a time after the hearing on a motion shall serve copies on the parties that were present at the hearing and, unless agreement is reached as to the form of the order, shall give at least 7 days' notice of the time, date and place of presentation of the proposed order.
+Any party opposing entry of the proposed order shall file and serve an objection-response_not later than 35 days prior to the date set for presentation.
+Any such objection to the entry of the proposed order shall state with particularity the reasons for the objection and shall include as an attachment an alternate proposed order.
+If no objections are timely filed, a declaration of no objection may be filed and the proposed order noted for presentation may be submitted as a received unsigned order.